NateSavage/pznix/README.md

 }
 ```

-Keep an eye on what the Project Zomboid instance is doing through the terminal on your server with `journalctl -u pznix-a-bad-day -f`.
+Keep an eye on what the Project Zomboid instance is doing through the terminal on your server with `journalctl -u pznix-YOUR-SERVER-NAME -f`.

 ## Secrets